DOCA NVMe Emulation Application Guide

 The NVMe-oF target utilizes requests to handle incoming commands.
 When a new command is received by any transport (not limited to the DOCA transport), it creates an instance of the struct

 spdk_nvmsf_request.
-This structure contains various elements, including the NVMe command, the SQ to which the command belongs, the QP, the IO Vector (IOV), and other relevant data.
+This structure contains various elements, including the NVMe command, the Submission Queue (SQ) to which the command belongs, the Queue Pair (qpair), the IO Vector (IOV), and other relevant data.
 In our design, we introduce a new wrapper structure called

 The key operations performed on requests include: